IndieSmiths/nodezator/README.md

 As we said before, Nodezator allows you to convert callables from third-party libraries with minimal effort.
 Here are just a few screenshots showing the usage of Nodezator with different libraries.

-Here's is a simple graph showing Nodezator usage with the [Pillow](https://python-pillow.org/) library.
+Here's a simple graph showing Nodezator usage with the [Pillow](https://python-pillow.org/) library.

 ![Pillow demonstration](https://nodezator.com/images/nodezator_pillow_demo.png)